wp-plugins/ewww-image-optimizer/readme.txt

 * added donation links, since several folks have expressed interest in contributing financially
 * bundled jquery and jquery-ui for using bulk functions on older WP versions
 * use 32-bit jpegtran binary on 'odd' 64-bit linux servers
+* rewrote debugging functionality, also available on bulk operations now

 = 1.4.0 =
 * fixed bug with missing 'nice' not detected properly